-Names of Families in Campbell County Old Wills and EstatesCampbell County was formed by an act of the Georgia Legislature December 20, 1828 taking land from Carroll, Coweta, DeKalb, and Fayette Counties.
-During 1832 land from the Cherokee Land Lottery was added, for a total to about 192 square miles.
-On October 17, 1870 the land lying north of the river was taken along with some of eastern Carroll to form what is now Douglas County.
+Names of Families in Campbell County Old Wills and EstatesCampbell County was formed by an act of the Georgia Legislature on December 20, 1828, taking land from Carroll, Coweta, DeKalb, and Fayette Counties.
+In 1832 land from the Cherokee Land Lottery was added, for a total of about 192 square miles.
+On October 17, 1870, the land lying north of the river was taken along with some of eastern Carroll to form what is now Douglas County.
 The rest merged with Fulton on January 1, 1932.
 Campbell County was named in honor of Colonel Duncan G. Campbell.
 He and James Meriwether negotiated the Indian Springs Treaty in which the Creek Indian land was ceded on February 12, 1825.
-The County seat was Campbellton until 1870.
+The County seat was in Campbellton until 1870.
 It was then moved to Fairburn where it remained for the life of the county.
 The county existed from 1828 to 1931 when it was finally merged into Fulton County.

 Images of Campbell County Wills 1833 to 1862Testators: Abercrombie,Joseph;Barge,Richmond;Beavers,William;Black, Thomas;Bomar, Armsted;Bomar, William; Brazeal, Britton; Brock, John; Camp, Alfred; Camp, Joseph; Camp, Thomas; Childs, Sarah; Clackler, Henry; Clinton, John; Clinton, William;Coryell, Thomas;Darnell, David;Davenport, Dicey;Demoney, John;Dillon, Thomas;Doggett, Thomas;Duggan, Jesse;Dunlap, James;English, William;Faulkner, Peter;Gentry, John;Gibson, Clary;Head, Benjamin;Heath, Ebenetus;Hinton, Jacob;Hobgood, Lewis;Howell, Joseph;James, Stephen Sr.; Jones, James;Kolb, Martin;Little, John;Longino, Ruth;Mayfield, Jacob;McClarty, John;McKoy, James;McKoy, Thomas;Menefee, Willis;Miller, Jacob;Miller, Robert;Morgan, Willis;Parker, John;Paulett, Richard;Phillips, Levi;Rainey, Thomas;Redwine, John;Roberts, Grant;Roberts, Wiley;Rowen, Hugh;Rutledge, Albert;Smart, Elisha;Smith, Sarah;Strawn, Absalom;Thompson, Edmund;Tomberlin, John;Whitten, Gideon;Wilkerson, Robert;Wilson, John;Winn, Francis;Wynn, John;Yarbrough, Joshua

 Indexes to Probate RecordsIndex to Annual Returns Book B 1843 to 1851

-Index to Campbell County Annual Returns Book D 1854 to 1858
+Index to Annual Returns Book D 1854 to 1858

 Index to Will Book B 1863 to 1922